linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

     sudo usermod -L example-user

 Locked users display with an exclamation point after their login names, right at the start of their encrypted passwords, in the `/etc/shadow` file.
-So, here is what an entry for `example-user` may look like.
+The example below displays what an entry for `example-user` may look like.

     sudo cat /etc/shadow | grep example-user